grompe/BTWTweak/patcher/readme.txt

 - Fixed middle-click block picking for wooden microblocks.

+- Fixed swords breaking blocks in creative like in new versions of Minecraft.

 v0.9i

 - Restored the ability of Glass Block to contain piston packing.